Tutorials and Documentation¶

 - JSON files

 The C++ interface allows you access to the full functionality of Tudat, but requires all input to be defined as C++ code.
-Using the JSON/Matlab interface, you are able to use majority of numerical state propagation features of Tudat, although the ability to define thrust or aerodynamic guidance is limited.
-Note that the JSON/Matlab interface are new as of the time of writing (finalized early October 2017), and the majority of documentation and examples relate to the C++ interface.
+Using the JSON interface, you are able to use majority of numerical state propagation features of Tudat, although the ability to, for instance, define thrust or aerodynamic guidance is limited.
+Note that the JSON interface is relatively new as of the time of writing (finalized early October 2017), and the majority of documentation and examples relate to the C++ interface.
+The Matlab interface uses the JSON interface, but is currently not supported by the Tudat development team.

 If encountering any problems please visit the Troubleshooting pages.